fgilde/AI-Ming/docs/configuration/keybinds-hotkeys.md

 ## Per-profile hotkeys

-Every row of the Trigger, Mapping, AutoPlay and Anti-Recoil profile lists exposes its own hotkey chip via `AKeyChanger`.
+Every row of the Aim, Trigger, Mapping, AutoPlay and Anti-Recoil profile lists exposes its own hotkey chip via `AKeyChanger`.
 Press the bound key in-game to toggle that profile:

+- **Aim** — each profile's row key toggles its `Enabled` flag; the profile's own **aim key** (set in the editor) is what actually engages aiming while held.
+Several aim profiles can be active at once.
 - **Triggers** — toggles the trigger's `Enabled` flag.
 - **Mapping** — toggles the mapping profile's active state (radio across mapping profiles).
 - **AutoPlay** — toggles the profile's `Enabled` flag.
 - **Anti-Recoil** — toggles the radio-active profile via `AntiRecoilProfileManager.SetActiveProfile`; pressing the same key again on the currently-active profile clears it.

+The **Tools** page works the same way: every tool (built-in or custom) has a start-key chip that runs the tool once — see [Dynamic Tools]({{ '/features/dynamic-tools' | relative_url }}).

 Per-row bindings persist under `BindingSettings` with a profile-type prefix (e.g. `ANTIRECOIL_PROFILE_<id>`), so they survive config reloads.